I started a BGG blog in August 2014: The Torr Guide to the Games I Played Last Month

-In contrast to the tactile thing, I've realized that I'm less focused than many BGGers on the quality of the art in a game.
+In contrast to the tactile thing, I've realized that I'm less focused than many BGGers on the art in a game.
 However, the more I games I play, the more I appreciate good graphic design and am annoyed or frustrated by bad design choices.
 The overuse of iconography is one of my pet peeves.

 There are plenty of exceptions to this one, but I tend to be skeptical of games where players act simultaneously, whether it's blind bidding, programmed movement, rock-paper-scissors action selection, what have you.
 There are good games that use each of those mechanics (6 Nimmt!